Grief & Looking After Yourself

 Sometimes , however, the circumstances of a death may have been particularly distressing such as a traumatic or sudden death, or there may have been other situations in your life which make your grief complicated.

-speak to your local doctor who may talk to you about support from other health professionals e.g. counsellor, psychologist.
+If you are finding it hard to manage on a daily basis, it may be helpful to speak to your local doctor who may talk to you about support from other health professionals e.g. counsellor, psychologist.